The following recap is an expanded version of the original that appears in the November 9, 2013 issue of The Blood-Horse.

 As they rounded the far turn, Fort Larned had a half-length lead over Moreno and Game On Dude, with Mucho Macho Man ready to pounce from the far outside.
 Declaration of War was hanging tough behind horses, as Palace Malice, who had broken slowly and dropped back to last early, made a bold move to reach contention, with Will Take Charge being pushed along behind him.
 Palace Malice was ridden by Rafael Bejarano, who replaced John Velazquez, who was taken to the hospital following a spill in the Juvenile Fillies (gr.
 I).

-Passing the five-sixteenths pole, Mucho Macho Man cruised up to take the lead from Fort Larned, as Moreno and then Game On Dude began to drop out of it.
+Passing the five-sixteenths pole, Stevens remembered about Mucho Macho Man's unique record at the eighth pole and was intent on getting there in front.
+He started nudging on the big horse and he moved up to take the lead from Fort Larned, as Moreno and then Game On Dude began to drop out of it.
 Fort Larned hung tough and put up a fight, and it looked to be between the same two Classic antagonists as last year.
-Mucho Macho Man was too much this time and continued to ease clear with his ears up.
-Will Take Charge was now flying on the far outside, with Declaration of War, still on his left lead, closing fast as well.
+Mucho Macho Man was too much this time and continued to ease clear at the eighth pole with his ears up.
+But Will Take Charge was now flying on the far outside, with Declaration of War, still on his left lead, closing fast as well.
 The three hit the wire in a photo, with Mucho Macho Man getting the narrowest of decisions over Will Take Charge, who was a head in front of Declaration of War.
 It was another 3 1/4 lengths back to Fort Larned in fourth.
 The final time for the 1 1/4 miles was 2:00.72.

 Ritvo had become the first female trainer to win the Breeders’ Cup Classic.